r-spatial/r-spatial.org/about.md

 title: About
 permalink: about/
 ---
-r-spatial is a website and blog for those interested in using [R](http://www.r-project.org/) to analyse spatial or spatio-temporal data.
+[r-spatial.org](http://r-spatial.org/) is a website and blog for those interested in using [R](http://www.r-project.org/) to analyse spatial or spatio-temporal data.

 Contributors: